Mute Records

 Mute Records is a British independent record label owned and founded in 1978 by Daniel Miller.
-It has featured several prominent musical acts on its roster such as Depeche Mode, Erasure, Einstürzende Neubauten, Fad Gadget, Goldfrapp, Grinderman, Arca, Inspiral Carpets, Moby, New Order, Laibach, Nitzer Ebb, Yann Tiersen, Wire, Yeasayer, Fever Ray, Nick Cave and the Bad Seeds, Yazoo, and M83.
+It has featured several prominent musical acts on its roster such as Depeche Mode, Diamanda Galás, Erasure, Einstürzende Neubauten, Fad Gadget, Goldfrapp, Grinderman, Arca, Inspiral Carpets, Moby, New Order, Laibach, Nitzer Ebb, Yann Tiersen, Wire, Yeasayer, Fever Ray, Nick Cave and the Bad Seeds, Yazoo, and M83.

 History

 Beginnings

 During 1978, Daniel Miller began recording music, using synthesisers, under the name The Normal.
 He recorded the tracks "T.V.O.D." and "Warm Leatherette" and distributed them through Rough Trade Shops under the label name Mute Records.
 The label was formed initially just to release the one single.
 "T.V.O.D."/"Warm Leatherette" became a cult hit ensuring the future of the label.
 "Warm Leatherette" was later covered by Grace Jones and Chicks on Speed as well as Rose McDowell and Laibach (in a German version, as "Warme Lederhaut").

 After meeting Robert Rental (who had previously worked with Thomas Leer), Miller began recording and playing live as Robert Rental & The Normal.
 In 1979 the band went on tour supporting the punk band Stiff Little Fingers, which had just released an album distributed by Rough Trade.